RubixML/ML/docs/classifiers/naive-bayes.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/NaiveBayes.php">[source]</a></span>

 # Naive Bayes
-Probability-based classifier that uses Bayes' Theorem and the strong assumption that all features are independent.
-In practice, the independence assumption tends to work out despite most features being correlated in the real world.
-This implementation is based on a categorical distribution of input features.
+Categorical Naive Bayes is a probability-based classifier that uses counting and Bayes' Theorem to derive the probabilities of a class given a sample of categorical features.
+The term *naive* refers to the fact that Naive Bayes treats each feature as if it was independent of the others even though this is usually not the case in real life.

 > **Note:** Each partial train has the overhead of recomputing the probability mass function for each feature per class.
 As such, it is better to train with fewer but larger training sets.